1242035/spree/guides/src/content/developer/tutorials/extensions_tutorial.md

 ## Summary

 In this tutorial you learned how to both install extensions and create your own.
-A lot of core Spree development concepts were covered and you gained exposure to some of the Spree internals.
+A lot of core Viauco development concepts were covered and you gained exposure to some of the Viauco internals.